 Julian Carr, Director of Berendsen UK Ltd, said:

 "At Berendsen, we've reduced water usage through redesigning our wash processes and through investing over £2m in equipment and systems to clean and then re-use water.
 We've made good progress and in the last five years we've reduced our water usage by a massive one billion litres per year.
 In achieving this we have also saved hundreds of tonnes of carbon dioxide emissions every year, because less water has to be pumped and treated.
 We're proud to be among the first companies to be awarded the Carbon Trust Standard for Water and we're looking forward to working with the Carbon Trust to make further reductions in the coming years."

 Graeme Beattie, Managing Director of Branston said:

 "Over the past few years we've invested in some major initiatives to conserve our resources, and in 2008 we were first in the food and agriculture sector to be awarded the Carbon Trust Standard.
 We appreciate the independent endorsement of the Carbon Trust and we are delighted to be one of the first companies to be awarded the Carbon Trust Standard for Water in recognition of the ongoing and industry-leading work we are undertaking to conserve our water supply."

 Become a leader - get in touch

-Your organisation has a great opportunity to lead the way and become one of the first to gain the Carbon Trust Water Standard.
+Your organisation has a great opportunity to lead the way and become one of the first to gain the Carbon Trust Standard for Water.
 Contact us today.

 To find out more, please contact us on +44(0)207 832 4655 to discuss how we can help you.
-Alternatively, fill in our contact form below, or email us directly at firstname.lastname@example.org.
+Alternatively, fill in our online contact form, or email us directly at firstname.lastname@example.org.